FFLBS-A Free fall lifeboat simulator (full mission, on the dynamic platform)

 The simulator includes the following equipment and software:

-• embarkation station,
+• gangway and embarkation station,

 • 6 DoF dynamic platform,

-• computer and video equipment,
+• computer equipment,

 Operational scheme